 We are sourcing our grapes from the regions which have strong reputations for producing excellent wines as evidenced by our current portfolio of wines from Texas and California.

-Check out our COVID-19 special bottle prices below and our package specials under the "Gift & Wine Packages" menu.
-If you order 4 bottles or more, shipping is $5 for members and $10 for non-members.
+Check out our package specials under the "Gift & Wine Packages" menu.

 Don't forget to add special instructions in the shopping cart to let us know approximately when you will pick up your order.
-You can pick up Sunday 12:30-5:00, Monday & Tuesday are curbside only 1:00-5:00, or Wednesday-Saturday 1:00-7:00.
+You can pick up Sunday 12:30-5:00 or Wednesday-Saturday 1:00-7:00.
 Also, as requested by many of you, we have added a "Tip for Wine Ambassadors" non-taxed product at the bottom of the page.

 We are authorized to ship our wine to California, Florida, New Mexico, North Carolina, Ohio, Texas, and Virginia.